JeffBrownTech/TeamsCloudCommunicationApi/README.md

 If you run into any issues or errors using this module, please submit an Issue here in GitHub and I will review.
 If you have an enhancement, submit an issue and label it as an enhancement.
 I will implement as time allows.

 # Getting Started
 This module requires an Azure application registration in order to authenticate against the Graph API.
-This application registration requires Application permissions of **CallRecords.Read.PstnCalls**.
+This application registration requires Application permissions of **CallRecords.Read.All**.
 Here is an example of what the application registration permissions should look like:

 ![App registration permissions](https://jeffbrown.tech/wp-content/uploads/2020/08/AzureAppRegistrationPermissions.png)